 As of 2020, a total of 31 programs are accredited by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).
 It conferred level III status in five Bachelor of Science in Business Administration programs, in five Master of Arts in Education programs, and in Master of Business Administration.
-Seven Bachelor of Secondary Education programs, two Bachelor of Elementary Education programs, two Bachelor of Special Needs Education were also accredited with level II status.
-It also recognized Bachelor of Science in Accountancy, Bachelor of Science, Bachelor of Science in Information Technology, Bachelor of Science in Nursing, Doctor of Philosophy major in Behavioral Management, Elementary Education and Junior High School with level I accreditation status.
+Seven Bachelor of Secondary Education programs, two Bachelor of Elementary Education programs, two Bachelor of Arts programs, Bachelor of Science in Biology, and Bachelor of Special Needs Education were also accredited with level II status.
+It also recognized Bachelor of Science in Accountancy, Bachelor of Science in Computer Science, Bachelor of Science in Information Technology, Bachelor of Science in Nursing, Doctor of Philosophy major in Behavioral Management, Elementary Education and Junior High School with level I accreditation status.